 You may find that your knee becomes “locked” after you suffer a torn meniscus.
 This could occur if the meniscus lodges into the joint and prevents the bones from moving freely.
 You will need to seek immediate medical attention.

-Treatment for a Torn Meniscus
+How Is a Torn Meniscus Treated?

 A torn meniscus can really interfere with your everyday activities.
 If your job requires you to be on your feet, it can even prevent you from getting back to work right away.
 Fortunately, there are many treatment options available to help you recover from your torn meniscus injury.
 The treatment you need will require on the extent of the tear itself.